postmanlabs/postman-collection-transformer/README.md

             mutate: false, // performs in-place normalization, false by default.
             noDefaults: false, // when set to true, sensible defaults for missing properties are skipped.
 Default: false
             prioritizeV2: false, // when set to true, v2 attributes are used as the source of truth for normalization.
-            retainEmptyValues: false, // when set to true, empty values are set to null, not removed.
+            retainEmptyValues: false, // when set to true, empty values are set to '', not removed.
 False by default.
             retainIds: true  // the transformer strips request-ids etc by default.
         };